portworx/px-docs/secrets/portworx-with-kvdb.md

 sidebar: home_sidebar
 ---

 Portworx uses etcd as kvdb to store configuration data.
 This can also be used store your encryption keys/secrets, credentials or passwords.
-Since secrets are stored in plain text in kvdb, it is recomemnded for testing purposes only.
+Since secrets are stored in plain text in kvdb, it is recommended for testing purposes only.

 ## Deploying Portworx